 The warning, which can be pronounced verbally or listed in writing in the team or player profile, includes violations against:

-- §4.1 Wrong Origin ID in player profile
+- §4.1 Wrong EA ID in player profile

-- §4.3 Known as does not correspond to Origin ID
+- §4.3 Known as does not correspond to EA ID

 12.4 Penalty Points (PP)